phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/ini_settings.rst

 There are two problems that will get solved at the same time by using the 'advanced' INI settings API :

-* Everytime we want to read our value, a lookup into the main INI settings table is needed, as well as a cast to the right type (often).
+* Every time we want to read our value, a lookup into the main INI settings table is needed, as well as a cast to the right type (often).
 Those operations cost some CPU cycles.
 * We did not provide any validator, thus the user could alter our setting and put anything he wants to as a value.

 The solution is to use an ``on_modify()`` validator and a memory bridge to update a global variable.

-By using the advanced INI settings management API, we can tell the engine to register our settings just normally, but we can also instruct it to update a global of our taste everytime the INI setting value is changed.
+By using the advanced INI settings management API, we can tell the engine to register our settings just normally, but we can also instruct it to update a global of our taste every time the INI setting value is changed.
 Hence, whenever we will want to read back our value, we'll just need to read our global.
 This will provide a boost in performance in the case we need to read the INI setting value often, as a hashtable lookup and a cast operation won't be needed anymore.